lbovet/vertx-rest-storage/README.md

 Stores resources in a hierarchical way according to their URI.
 It is actually a generic CRUD REST service.

-It uses usual mime mapping to determine content type.
+It uses usual mime mapping to determine content type so you can also use it as a web server.
 Without extension, JSON is assumed.

 The following methods are supported on leaves:
 * GET: Returns the content of the resource.